01183 218197

 Shunting

-Whiplash costs insurers £1.9 billion a year, research from Admiral revealed, as shunting, where one car hits another from behind, accounts for 405,000 accidents a year.
+Whiplash costs insurers around £1.9 billion a year, research from Admiral revealed, as shunting, where one car hits another from behind, accounts for in the region of 405,000 accidents a year.

 This also accounts for 75 percent of all bodily injury claims.
-However, as reported on the BBC, motorists driving too close to another car, or undertaking, could become liable for an on the spot fine of at least £80 for this careless driving behaviour.
+However, motorists driving too close to another car, or undertaking, could end up with three points on their licence and a £100 fine for this careless driving behaviour.